Man charged in case of 2010 rape at WMU

 KALAMAZOO, Mich.
 (WOOD) — A man faced a judge for the first time Friday, 12 years after he allegedly raped a woman at Western Michigan University.

-Cameron Alvarez, 32, of Port St. Lucie, Florida, was scheduled to be arraigned Friday on two counts of first-degree criminal sexual assault.
+Cameron Alvarez, 32, of Port St. Lucie, Florida, was arraigned on two counts of first-degree criminal sexual assault.

 Investigators say both Alvarez and the victim in the case were students at WMU when the assault happened in January 2010.
 Court documents say the two met at a party and Alvarez later went to the woman’s dorm room.
 There, authorities say, he raped her.